- Free-range hens are still predominately confined in barns

 *Neck cutting: chickens are hung upside down by their legs on metal shackles on a moving conveyor belt, stunned in a water bath (which frequently fails), and have their throats slit (while conscious if the stunning has failed).
 It usually takes several minutes for the chickens to bleed out and die.

-- Watch Animal Equality‘s latest investigation into chicken hatcheries, video published November 2015:
+Watch Animal Equality‘s investigation into UK chicken hatcheries: